fgpv-vpgf/fgpv-vpgf/docs/developer/accessibility_guidelines.md

 [More on List Navigation](#_1-2-within-component-navigation)

-Simply add the `item` class to the children of `list` that you want arrow keys to highlight. `list-focus` The`aria-activedescendant` attribute is automatically added so that screenreaders can pick up on the highlights.
+Simply add the `rv-focus-item` class to the children of `rv-focus-list` that you want arrow keys to highlight. `list-focus` The`aria-activedescendant` attribute is automatically added so that screenreaders can pick up on the highlights.

-Over here, the OBJECTID header cell (**i.e.** the `item`) has been highlighted.
+Over here, the OBJECTID header cell (**i.e.** the `rv-focus-item`) has been highlighted.

 ![](https://i.imgur.com/6KrCUMD.png)